 Stochastic system approach to causality

 I develop an approach of causality based on dynamical systems, that I call the stochastic system approach.
-Causality is not a technical, but a philosophiical concept.
+Causality is not a technical, but a philosophical concept.
 My approach is that causality can be grounded on the existence of physical laws, even if we can infer causal links without completely knowing them.
-Whatever the appoach, the key assumption is that of "no unmeasured confounders".
-The countefactual approach is not necessary.
-Technically and practically, the stochastic system apprroach amounts to build a dynamical system based on possibly sochastic differential equations.
+Whatever the approach, the key assumption is that of "no unmeasured confounders".
+The potential outcomes formalism is not necessary.
+Technically and practically, the stochastic system approach amounts to build a dynamical system based on possibly stochastic differential equations.
 Thus this approach has a link with the topic of mechanistic models.
-The approach is promising for assessing treatment regimes and alos in lifecourse epidemiology.
+The approach is promising for assessing treatment regimes and also in lifecourse epidemiology.
 This work is done in collaboration with Anne Gégout-Petit and Mélanie Prague.